 Receive advice and support in the assertion of maintenance claims Unfortunately this specification of service has not yet been completely translated.

-Any documents that may already exist can be helpful.
-This can, for example, legal letters, Court decisions on maintenance, if necessary, the divorce judgment and the birth certificate(s) of the children Payrolls be.
-In addition, you must bring: Applicant's identity card Account connection data if applicable Birth certificate of the child What is still necessary in individual cases will be clarified in a personal conversation.
-Before visiting the Youth Office, it is recommended to register in advance by phone.
+All documents that may already exist can be helpful.
+This can be, for example, legal letters, court decisions on maintenance, if applicable, the divorce decree and the birth certificate(s) of the child(s) Payroll be.
+You must also bring: Identity card of the applicant If applicable, account connection data Birth certificate of the child What is still required in individual cases will be clarified in a personal conversation.
+Before visiting the Youth Welfare Office, it is advisable to register in advance by telephone.

 Parents receive advice up to the age of 18 for their child.
 Children between the ages of 18 and 21 receive counselling.